 Getting off of social media and away from your devices allows you to focus on those things in life that are truly important.

-You can even use the time to develop more productive habits that can replace your desire to shop.
+You can even use the time to try a shopping ban and develop more productive habits that can replace your desire to shop.
 It’ll also help eliminate some of your shopping triggers—like seeing other people’s purchases.

 9. Delete the shopping apps to help stop online shopping